A Guide to the Gower Peninsula

 Individual Hike Guides

-As the main feature of this incredible peninsula is the beaches, it’s a place you will want to visit when the sun is out and the weather is good.
+However, as the main feature of this incredible peninsula is the beaches, it’s a place you will want to visit when the sun is out and the weather is good.

-This can be hard to predict in Wales but ideally you will want to visit between late spring and early autumn.
-(April to October).
+This can be hard to predict in Wales but ideally you will want to visit between late spring and early autumn (April to October).

-Personally I believe the best month to visit the Gower is in September.
+Personally, I believe the best month to visit the Gower is in September.

-The sea is at it’s warmest, the school holidays are over, the weather is usually a lot more stable and there’s a much more reasonable sunrise and sunset times.
+The sea is at its warmest, the school holidays are over, the weather is usually a lot more stable and there’s a much more reasonable sunrise and sunset times.

-Winter here can be very dark, cold and gloomy so unless you’re into that or really like your surfing, then I would avoid visiting between November and March.
+I would avoid visiting during the Welsh school holidays as the place can get extremely busy.
+Winter here can be very dark, cold, and gloomy so unless you’re into that or really like your surfing, then I would try to avoid visiting between November and March.

-A long weekend (60-72 hours) is a great amount of time if you want to visit some of the most iconic places on the peninsula.
+A long weekend (36-72 hours) is a great amount of time if you want to visit some of the most iconic places on the peninsula.

-You can cram several sights into one day but the experience would be rushed and you wont be able to appreciate the true beauty of the peninsula.
+You can cram several sights into one day but the experience would be rushed and you won’t be able to appreciate the true beauty of the peninsula.

 That being said the public transport links to and around the Gower are very good.